duongtd23/PQTLS/README.md

 load without-client-authentication/proof-inv0.cafe .
 ```

-Note that CafeInMaude may take 2-3 minutes to load the specification and the invariants (the second and third commands) due to they are large.
+Note that CafeInMaude may take 2-3 minutes to load the specification and the invariants (the second and third commands) due to their being large.
 After that, you can continuously, for example, run the proof score of `inv2` by the following command:

 ```